 - Too high amps: wide kerf, top spatter, accelerated wear.

-Integrate cutting techniques (torch angle, standoff control) to lock in repeatable results.
+Use proper cutting techniques (torch angle, standoff control) to get repeatable results.

 Recommended IPM by Thickness and Cutter Class

-Before you press go, tie feed rate (IPM) directly to thickness and cutter class so the arc stays stable and the kerf stays narrow.
-Use these baselines, then verify by test coupons and torch height control.
+Before you start cutting, match feed rate (IPM) directly to thickness and cutter class so the arc stays stable and the kerf stays narrow.
+Use these baselines, then verify with test coupons and torch height control.

 Before you press go, tie IPM to thickness and cutter class for stable arcs and narrow kerfs.